mattrussi/gitlab-com-runbooks/troubleshooting/redis_monitoring.md

 ## Monitoring a Redis Instance without using MONITOR

 This guide describes a technique that will not have a major performance impact.
-It uses `tcpdump` to analyze network traffic bound for Redis, and a tool called [`redis-traffic-stats`](https://github.com/hirose31/redis-traffic-stats) to perform an analysis of the dumped traffic.

-Visit https://github.com/hirose31/redis-traffic-stats#recommended-installation for full details of how to install `redis-traffic-stats` on your workstation.
+It does the following:

+1. Captures Redis traffic via `tcpdump`.
+2. Uses [tcp-flow](https://github.com/simsong/tcpflow/) to read the
+packet capture data and to save a separate file for each TCP flow.
+3. Runs a custom script to aggregate the results.

 ### Capturing traffic and downloading it to your local machine